DariusTheGreate/StatDataParserTestTask/README.md

 The novelty I use is merging on collision via function
 > ht_merge_key(table, key, value, mergeCallback)

-When I detect collision in JoinDump() - I traverse list of collisions and combine similar I DO NOT resize hashtable.
+When I detect collision in JoinDump() - I traverse list of collisions and combine similar.
+I DO NOT resize hashtable.
 O(hashtable size) in JoinDump is length of first and second arrays summarized.

 Alternative algorithms would be